oomph-lib/oomph-lib/README.md

 ## Customising the build options

+By default, `oomph-lib` is built in "release mode" with full optimisation but without MPI support and without optional third-party libraries.
+The build can be customised, and there are two main ways to do this: (i) by using command line flags, specified during the configuration step; (ii) by using preset files.
+We will discuss both of these methods separately.

-### Configuring the build via the specification of CMake cache variables
+### (i) Configuring the build via the specification of CMake cache variables during the configure stage

 You can customise your build by passing flags of the form `-D<FLAG>=<value>` to CMake during the configuration step.
 For instance, `oomph-lib` allows range checking (useful for debugging but costly in terms of run time) via the specification of a C++ macro  `RANGE_CHECKING`; if this macro is defined, `oomph-lib` will check that indices passed to vectors (and similar containers) are within the legal range.
 This requires the `oomph-lib` source code to be compiled with appropriate compiler flags, e.g.
 ```bash